Lab Members

 At MD Anderson, Dr. Schenkel is continuing to study T cells in the context of cancer.
 He hopes to develop better tools and methodologies to try and understand the natural course of T cell immunity in tumors.
 Lessons learned will then hopefully be translated to help drive new therapies.

-Nikesh Kunder, Ph.D., received his bachelor’s degree in biotechnology from the University of Mumbai in 2012, followed by his master’s degree in biotechnology in 2014.
-Dr. Kunder joined the department of hematopathology at Tata Memorial Hospital where he worked on evaluating diagnostic markers for leukemia and lymphomas as well as trained on the basics of flow cytometry.
+Nikesh Kunder, Ph.D., Research Scientist.
+Nikesh received his bachelor's degree in biotechnology from the University of Mumbai in 2012, followed by his master's degree in biotechnology in 2014.
+Dr. Kunder joined the department of Hematopathology at Tata Memorial Hospital where he worked on evaluating diagnostic markers for leukemia and lymphomas as well as trained on the basics of flow cytometry.

-Dr. Kunder completed his doctoral degree in cell and molecular biology from the University of Texas at Dallas in 2022 where he worked on understanding post-transcriptional regulation in sensory neurons in Dr. Zachary Campbell’s Lab.
+Dr. Kunder completed his doctoral degree in cell and molecular biology from The University of Texas at Dallas in 2022 where he worked on understanding post-transcriptional regulation in sensory neurons in Dr. Zachary Campbell’s lab.
 During his doctoral studies, he identified mRNA targets that were preferentially translated within sensory neurons in response to inflammatory stimuli as well as elucidated the role of RNA-binding proteins in pain.
-His expertise are RNA biology and is interested in mRNA therapeutics.
+His expertise is RNA biology, and he is interested in mRNA therapeutics.

-Natalie Hagan received her Bachelor’s of Science in Biochemistry from Louisiana State University in 2022.
+Natalie Hagan, Research Assistant II.
+Natalie received her Bachelor of Science in biochemistry from Louisiana State University in 2022.
 During her undergraduate work, she assisted in the research for the N-terminal domain (NTD) of biotin carboxyl carrier protein’s (BCCP) role in the catalytic mechanism of acetyl-CoA carboxylase (ACC).
 As part of the study, she amplified and purified AbCT, BCCP, MCR, MCR-C, MCR-N and SaCT proteins.
 Natalie also participated in genetic research.
 Natalie’s interest in immunology brought her to MD Anderson.
 She joined the Schenkel Lab of cancer immunologists as a research assistant and is eager to excel academically.
 Natalie’s goal is to make a groundbreaking discovery in the immunology world.